 The high mobile penetration in Australia is reflected in the slow-down in subscriber growth seen in recent quarters.
-By late 2015 mobile penetration approached 140%.
+By mid-2016 mobile penetration approached 142%.
 Although a significant proportion of subscribers make use of multiple phones or SIM cards, growth is stimulated by a steady increase in the country’s population.
-Operators can also expect to benefit from further migration among consumers from fixed-line to mobile telecoms, supported by the practical benefits to consumers of improved quality of mobile data services resulting from network upgrades and the wide-scale reach of LTE infrastructure.
+Operators can also expect to benefit from further migration among consumers from fixed-line to mobile telecoms, supported by the practical benefits to consumers of the improved quality of mobile data services resulting from network upgrades and the wide-scale reach of LTE infrastructure.

 Telstra remains the market leader with about 16.91 million subscribers reported as of the end of 2015, along with 478,000 wholesale customers which subscribe to services offered by MVNOs on Telstra’s network.
-Optus had around 9.35 million subscribers in September 2015, while Vodafone has arrested the long decline in its subscriber base, reporting a 2.1% year-on-year growth in its subscriber base by June 2015.
-The company’s losses in 2014 were significantly lower than was seen in 2012 and 2013, and the new gains indicate that the company’s strategy for growth, under new leadership, is paying dividends.
+Optus had around 8.34 million subscribers as of March 2016, in addition to almost one million mobile broadband subscribers.
+Vodafone has arrested the long decline in its subscriber base, reporting a 2.6% year-on-year growth in its subscriber base in the year to June 2016, discounting MVNO customers.
+The gains indicate that the company’s significant investment in recent years, and strategy for growth under new leadership, is paying dividends.

 This report provides the latest operator statistics as well an analysis on the overall market, including operator market shares, and an assessment of the deployment of 2G, 3G and LTE technologies as operators upgrade networks to keep pace with customer demand for high-end mobile data services.
 The report assesses the prepaid and postpaid segments and reviews the wholesale market.